andrewhoyer/leap-year/go/README.md

 # Leap Year code in GO

-This folder contains leap year code for Go
+This folder contains leap year code for Go.

 # Running the file